ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R9]**

-The L2 Gas Price and the L2 gas cost of an L2 transaction MUST be displayed as part of an Execution Fee.
+The L2 Gas Price as charged by an L2 and the L2 gas cost of an L2 transaction MUST be displayed as part of an Execution Fee.

 [[R9]](#r9) Testability: